 - 285. Guarantee failure risk manifests itself in an adverse scenario in terms of guarantors failing in their obligation to bear part of the risk that the IORP is exposed to as a result of the adverse scenario. - 286.
 The number and nature of risk bearers and guarantee providers for an IORP vary across IORPs.
 The effects of certain shocks may be borne by a (re)insurer as part of the normal operations of an IORP.
 In events that are not (re)insured, the sponsor may be obliged to bear part of the risks or member or beneficiary benefits are cut.
-In some cases, an IORP may resort to a PPS to bear (part of) its risks when the plan sponsor fails. - 287.
-In a guarantee failure scenario it is assumed that a (re)insurer and / or sponsor and / or PPS fails.
+In some cases, an IORP may resort to a PPS to bear (part of) its risks when the plan sponsor fails.

+287. In a guarantee failure scenario it is assumed that a (re)insurer and / or sponsor and / or PPS fails.
 Benefit reductions for plan members and beneficiaries are not regarded as failure or default in the sense of failure of sponsors or PPSs.

-288. For each of the risk bearers, the effect of failure is generally that any risks that would have been borne by the defaulted risk bearer (guarantee provider) shift to the next risk bearer in line.8 For instance for a DB plan with sponsor guarantee and no pension protection scheme, the default of the sponsor would mean that the risks shift to the plan members.

-289. A sponsor default is a type of guarantee failure that may also imply that contribution payments of plan members necessarily stop.
+- 288. For each of the risk bearers, the effect of failure is generally that any risks that would have been borne by the defaulted risk bearer (guarantee provider) shift to the next risk bearer in line.9 - 289.
+A sponsor default is a type of guarantee failure that may also imply that contribution payments of plan members necessarily stop.